 Which are the main concerns linked to tourism sustainability at the moment, in Podčetrtek?

 Lack of information.
 How many tourists we have, how much electricity they spend, how much trash they produce, etc.

-Podčetrtek as destination is traditionally well known for its spa and the monastery, though many other experiences have been added since then.
+Podčetrtek as a destination is traditionally well known for its spa and the monastery, though many other experiences have been added since then.
 How has the destination changed over the last years?
 How have you diversified?

 We started to get more and more people and areas involved.
 Our destination includes two more municipalities now, which are under-developed in terms of tourism, but they have potential – so we all have potential.

 Jana Apih in her interview referred to sustainability “think” as something which is in the DNA of many Slovenians.
 Do you agree?
-What does it mean for Podčetrtek as destination to be perceived as “green”?
+What does it mean for Podčetrtek as a destination to be perceived as “green”?

 We help our experience providers to develop products, educate them… We want them to join us in the development of tourism in Podčetrtek.

 Successful destination marketing used to be mostly about innovative, engaging campaigns and selling a destination’s offerings to potential visitors.
 Yet, in times of “overtourism” it is more and more about brand stewardship and active networking internally, close links to the local “host” communities.
 In your view, are destination marketing organizations in Slovenia prepared for this paradigm shift – ready to take on a role of facilitator and brand/destination manager, rather than “just” promoter?